wladyjvr/WhatsAllApp/README.md

 * __Why is this extension not available in the Chrome Web Store?__

    Because it's a PoC and because I'll have to pay $5.
 Since I'm Dutch I don't want to pay unless I have absolutely no other choice.
 So there you go :)

+* __Will there be supported pro version?__

+  Development of a pro version is in the works.
+If there is enough commercial support I will release it at some point.